 - The Strategist.
 This PM type thinks analytically and systematically, and makes decisions carefully and with lots of supporting information.
 When something is proposed, they will think through the entire process and every detail of how it would work within the big picture.
 For this reason, they’re likely to serve as the all-important “reality check” in project teams.

-Four “must-have” qualities of a super PM
+Four “must-have” qualities of a good Project Manager

 Broadly speaking, what each of these PM types has in common is that they are naturally creative problem solvers who think outside of the box.
 They’re also even-tempered and will undoubtedly be friendly, respectful, dependable, patient, enthusiastic, motivational, instinctive yet pragmatic, resilient and, importantly, detail- and results-oriented.

 All of this is good and good, but there are four qualities of an effective Project Manager that should be very important for you to know.

 - First and foremost, project management is all about passion.
 The difference between a “so-so” PM and one who’s a star is a drive to find something he or she loves in every project they undertake – which in turn results in superior outcomes.

 - The champion Project Manager is also a very organised Project Manager.
 They have a knack for effective scheduling and can peer over the horizon while remaining focussed on pressing deadlines.
 Their organisational abilities also include knowing the capabilities of every team member, and to therefore being able to delegate effectively.